MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -CancelTimeout
-Determines how long Windows PowerShell waits for a cancel operation (CTRL + C)  to complete before terminating it.
+Determines how long Windows PowerShell waits for a cancel operation (CTRL + C) to finish before ending it.
 Enter a value in milliseconds.

 The default value is 60000 (one minute).
-A value of 0 (zero) means no timeout; the command continues indefinitely.
+A value of 0 (zero) means no time-out; the command continues indefinitely.

 ```yaml
 Type: Int32